xiaohui-zhangxh/ruby_llm/README.md

 # RubyLLM

-A delightful Ruby way to work with AI language models.
-Provides a unified interface to OpenAI, Anthropic, Google, and DeepSeek models with automatic token counting, proper streaming support, and a focus on developer happiness.
+A delightful Ruby way to work with AI.
+Chat in text, analyze and generate images, understand audio, and use tools through a unified interface to OpenAI, Anthropic, Google, and DeepSeek.
+Built for developer happiness with automatic token counting, proper streaming, and Rails integration.
 No wrapping your head around multiple APIs - just clean Ruby code that works.

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/4/4d/OpenAI_Logo.svg" alt="OpenAI" height="40" width="120">